ravik1345/Module---4-PowberBI-Dashboard-Project-/README.md

 This is the Drill Through target page.

-In this page charts are perfect for spotting visual trends, In case if we need a data-dense view when conducting deep account audits.
-When we looking at any summary chart on the previous pages can right-click a data point and select 'Drill Through'.
+In this page charts are perfect for spotting visual trends, In case if we need a data dense view when conducting deep analysis.
+When we looking at any chart on the previous pages can right-click a data point and select 'Drill Through'.
 Power BI will instantly bring to this page, automatically filtering this matrix to show the micro-level numbers behind that specific group.

 ### Observations
 Notice that the page is filtered down to the Standard credit score tier using our synchronized top slicers.
 This changes our view to an average delay of 19.04 days and an average outstanding debt of 1.20K.